How the Competition Works

 Please note: the competition is based around the UK market, so all entrants should have a comprehensive knowledge of the NHS.

-March - October
+March – Entry opens

-Where nominations have been made, the PharmaTimes Team will contact the individuals and teams concerned to confirm they would like to enter.
+Entry opens at the end of March and companies are able to nominate candidates by submitting a form with details about their job role and which category they wish to compete in.
+PharmaTimes will contact the individuals and teams nominated to confirm that they would like to enter.

-Entries are screened by the executive steering group and finalists are confirmed.
+Entries are screened by the Executive Steering Group and finalists are confirmed.

-The finalists attend the Finals, where they take part in category-specific case-study challenges developed by an independent expert panel.
+The finalists attend the Finals Day where they take part in category-specific case study challenges developed by an independent expert panel.

-The Singles Finals Day and the Team Finals Day will both take place in November, all finals will be held virtually
+The Singles Finals Day will take place virtually on the 5th October.

-The judging panel, formed of senior marketing and industry leaders, assesses the core capabilities of finalists.

 All finalists receive qualitative and quantitative judges’ feedback after the awards ceremony, including a competency score-sheet benchmarking their performance against their peers.